 Unlike the typical technology-focused assessment, which is targeted at technological risk and focused on tactical issues, OCTAVE is targeted at organizational risk and focused on strategic, practice-related issues.”

 This method is also useful for organizations that wish to understand and refine their needs for information security.
 The great thing about the OCTAVE method is that it can be easily tailored to meet the needs and ideals of the organization utilizing it for their threat modeling.

 The OCTAVE method consists of three steps, which are also more commonly referred to as phases.
 Each step or phase will aid the organization using it in establishing their cyber security needs as well as evaluating potential operational risks.

 This step is also known as the organizational phase and evaluation.
 In this step, it’s important for the organization to clearly identify and determine their assets and how they are being protected at the time.
 The next actions of this step should revolve around the organization determining which of their assets are of priority and why.

 These assets are known as critical assets.

-Once the critical assets and their importance have been established, the cyber security needs of each of those assets, as well as their threats, should be addressed.
+Once the critical assets along with their importance have been established, the cyber security needs of each of those assets, as well as their threats, should be addressed.
 Through this evaluation, a threat profile for each asset can be created.

 2. Identify Vulnerabilities Within the Infrastructure

-Through an analysis of components within each critical asset identified, vulnerabilities within the cyberinfrastructure can be further evaluated.
-This evaluation occurs through the organization’s analysis team responsible for overseeing network paths as well.
+Through an analysis of components within each of the critical assets is identified, vulnerabilities within the cyberinfrastructure can be further evaluated.
+This evaluation occurs through the organization’s analysis team responsible for overseeing network flows as well.

-After examining network access paths, the team can then decide which components of each critical asset are most resistant to attacks occurring on the network paths.
+After examining network access flows, the team can then decide which components of each of the critical assets are most resistant to attacks occurring on the network paths.
 The result of this step is the potential vulnerability or vulnerabilities within the infrastructure.